prachisv04/compressionApp/README.md

 # compressionApp
-Diploma Final Year Project , an Andoid app that compressess images and videos in lossless way
+Diploma Final Year Project , an Andoid app that compressess images and videos. lossless compression algorithms are used.